icann/icann-rdap/docs/rdap-srv/quick_start.md

 # Quick Start

+## Using Just

+If you are building from source, the project has a useful justfile for use with [just](https://just.systems/man/en/).

+Create the data:

+    just srv_data_setup

+Start the server:

+    just srv_start

+Lookup data:

+    just srv_lookup_nameserver
+    just srv_lookup_domain

+## Without Just

 Create a `.env` file in the directory where you intend to run the commands, and put the following in that file:

     RDAP_SRV_LOG=debug